williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 Enrolls a user with the Okta `token:software:totp` factor.
 The factor must be [activated](#activate-totp-factor) after enrollment by following the `next` link relation to complete the enrollment process.

+> The `/api/v1/authn/factors` endpoint suppports only the Okta Verify and Google Authenticator factors at this time.

 ##### Request Example
 {:.api .api-request .api-request-example}